Peru as a travel destination

 The Peruvian people have a lot to teach the world

-Outside of Lima, which is a city of over 10 million people, Peru is mostly a country of agriculture, small towns, and villages.
-The people work very hard, and in some areas survival is tough.
-But they maintain a pace of life that allows them to connect deeply with their families, their community, and their environment.
+Outside of Lima, a city of over 10 million people, Peru is primarily a country of agriculture, small towns, and villages.
+The people work very hard, and in some areas, survival is tough.
+However, they maintain a pace of life that allows them to connect deeply with their families, community, and environment.
 Music, dance, and art are as integral to their lives as food and drink.
 Plazas and food markets are the hub of life in Peruvian towns and villages, where people gather and socialize regularly.

-Maybe Peru hasn’t been on your travel radar, or perhaps you looked at it years ago but didn’t feel the country was stable enough to visit.
-You might want to take another look at this diverse nation.
+Maybe Peru has yet to be on your travel radar, or perhaps you looked at it years ago but felt the country needed to be more stable to visit.
+You should take another look at this diverse nation.
 Its beautiful people, rugged landscapes, and charming way of life will win you over.